-Ranked six years in a row as one of the elite trademark prosecution and strategy attorneys in Washington, DC, he is noted for a "fantastic global perspective," "first-class knowledge of trademark law," and "superb understanding of clients and their needs" (WTR 1000, 2012-2017; Legal 500, 2013-2017; Chambers, 2017).
+Ranked seven years in a row as one of the elite trademark prosecution and strategy attorneys in Washington, DC, he was awarded the top Gold ranking for 2018 (WTR 1000).
+Mr. Price is noted for a "fantastic global perspective," "first-class knowledge of trademark law," and "superb understanding of clients and their needs" (WTR 1000, 2012-2018; Legal 500, 2013-2017; Chambers, 2017).
 He is "wholeheartedly recommended" for his "smart, dedicated and extremely creative approach.
 His ability to infuse life into even the driest legal issues is second to none" (WTR 1000, 2014).

 Mr. Price was one of the earliest members of Venable's trademark practice, which has been ranked Tier 1 nationally for trademarks (U.S. News - Best Lawyers "Best Law Firms," 2011-2012) and most recently #7 in the U.S. for obtaining registrations (Intellectual Property Today, 2015).
 As a leading member of that group, he represents clients of all sizes, from startups and celebrities to nonprofits and multinational corporations – with a special emphasis on managing large portfolios of trademarks, exploiting IP opportunities and controlling crisis situations.